calzakk/CyoEncrypt.NET/README.md

 ## To Do

 - Securely overwrite original plaintext file once encrypted
-- Ability to automatically re-encrypt a file after an idle period
+- Automatically re-encrypt a file after an idle period
+- Use a master password on startup

 ## Licence